-Work While You Study: International Students in France
+Work While You Study In France

 You can work part-time while you are enrolled in an educational institution in France.
 The conditions under which internationals students can work in France is stipulated by law.
 There are many advantages of working while you study in France.